satRday Cardiff 2019 recap

 SatRday events have become a more and more popular format of R conference series.
-They are based on such values as inclusivity, affordability and are made for and by real R enthusiasts, so all values important to Appsilon.
-With great pleasure we decided to support a recent edition of SatRday in Cardiff (and this is not the first SatRday we’ve been on).
-For me, personally, it was even more important as I was a member of the local organising team.
+They are based on such values as inclusivity, affordability and are made for and by real R enthusiasts.
+All values that are important to Appsilon.
+With great excitement, we decided to support a recent edition of SatRday in Cardiff (and this is not the first SatRday we’ve been on).
+For me, personally, it was even more important as I was a member of the local organizing team.

 Actually, this year’s keynotes did an amazing job as Arun Srinivasan, one of the core developers of datatable, gave us an overview of the most recent developments in the package in a spectacular live coding session.